Mintbase/Grants-Program/applications/subdex.md

   - Arsen is a software engineer, particularly interested in the blockchain domain.
 During the last year was mostly focused on substrate runtime development at [Joystream](https://github.com/Joystream/joystream/tree/content_directory_second_try) and Liqum projects.
 Earlier, worked on infrastructure backends for DAPPs, based on TRON and EOS blockchain platforms.
   - Belsy is a software engineer who focused on working with the substrate framework in the last year.
 Prior to that, she has worked as a full stack engineer for other blockchain projects on Ethereum, Hyperledger Burrow / Fabric.
   - Fei has been a full stack software engineer for over 10 years and he got involved in blockchain development in May 2017.
 He worked in centralised exchanges such as [Bitfinex](https://www.bitfinex.com/) and [SDCE](https://sdce.com.au) and believes DEX is the future.
   - Herry is a 6-year e-commerce entrepreneurial veteran as well as an enthusiast of blockchain.
-After a lecture by Brian from Acala in 2019, where she was shocked by Substrate technology, she decided to devote herself into the tide of Polkadot.
+After a lecture by Brian from Acala in 2019, where she was shocked by Substrate technology, she decided to devote herself into the tide of Mintbase.
   - Stasi is is a software engineer, technology-agnostic who prefers working on DApps for developing Blockchains like Tezos or TON.
 But also has expertise with more sustainable blockchains: Ethereum, Stellar, EOS, UTXO-based blockchains, currently works on [Quipuswap](https://medium.com/madfish-solutions/how-to-use-quipuswap-on-carthagenet-44c7ebfb97b) (DEX on Tezos), has a hobby to draw [mock-ups](https://www.figma.com/proto/bdS7KgUPIoUtWybrYewVHD/Cepheus?node-id=45%3A0&scaling=min-zoom) and write [articles](https://medium.com/madfish-solutions/sol2ligo-in-action-migrating-solidity-smart-contract-to-ligo-sol2ligo-update-3-961ddbd9715c)

 ## Development Roadmap :nut_and_bolt: